mauludinr/Week1/readme.md

 After you succed the installation, now your airflow webserver is ready, you can access your airflow GUI from browser in http://localhost:8080/

 ## Directed Acyclic Graph (DAG)
-Directed Acyclic Graph (DAG) is a list of task that we want to execute, DAG are located in 'airflow/dags' folder, if you cannot found any 'dags' folder, try create a new folder named 'dags' inside your airflow directory, then fill that folder with your dag
+Directed Acyclic Graph (DAG) is a list of task that we want to execute, DAG are located in 'airflow/dags' folder, if you cannot found any 'dags' folder there, try create a new folder named 'dags' inside your airflow directory, then fill that folder with your

 1. Set up the connection from Airflow(reference: https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html)
-2. Create DAG
+2. Create DAG from python script
+3. Try testing your DAG file, with this command

+       # command layout: command subcommand dag_id task_id date
+       # example:
+       airflow tasks test DAG-1 mysql_extract 2021-10-30

-3. If you cannnot run your dag, try changing the permission of your dag, as example my 'dag_2.py' that has been in 'dags' folder.
+5. If you cannnot run your dag, try changing the permission of your dag, as example my 'dag_2.py' that has been in 'dags' folder.

        cd dags
        chmod 777 dag_2.py